Federico Della Valle

-Federico Della Valle, (born c.
-1560, Asti, Piedmont [Italy]—died 1628, Milan), was an Italian baroque dramatist and poet, recognized only in the 20th century as one of the greatest Italian tragedian of the seventeenth century.
+Federico Della Valle (born c.
+1560, Asti, Piedmont [Italy]—died 1628, Milan) was an Italian baroque dramatist and poet, recognized only in the 20th century as one of the greatest Italian tragedians of the seventeenth century.

 His fame, as a writer, non-existent in his lifetime, was just as dim after his death.
 He was mentioned occasionally but inaccurately by scholars in succeeding centuries, until in 1929 Benedetto Croce read his Queen of Scots play and made the first of many influential and brilliant rediscoveries and revaluations.
 Since Croce's discovery and reappraisal of Della Valle, the dramatist has been hailed by critics as one of the most gifted Italian tragedian of the century, and the bibliography on his works has become very extensive.

 Life

 Little is known of Della Valle's life.
 Apart from a handful of masterpieces he left behind few clues about his life and activities.
 He was born about 1560 near Asti in Piedmont, entered the court of Savoy and was employed there certainly in 1587, and for some time afterwards.
 As a courtier, he composed an epithalamium for the royal wedding, intermezzi for official occasions, and sonnets and madrigals in honor of nobles and prelates.
 His patron was the Infanta Caterina, daughter of King Philip II of Spain and wife to Charles Emmanuel I, and she probably commissioned him the one and only work staged in his lifetime, the tragicomedy Adelonda di Frigia, which was based on Iphigenia in Tauris by Euripides.
 When she died in 1597, Della Valle's fortune, never very promising, declined and he departed to Milan in the service of Spain.
 When he died in 1628, three of his plays had already been published, though they had never been performed, and the only other to survive was published in the year after his death.